aws-samples/aws-modern-application-workshop/module-2/README.md

 });
 ```

-Finally define the CodePipeline pipeline and stich all the stages/actions together:
+Finally define the CodePipeline pipeline and stitch all the stages/actions together:

 ```typescript
 const pipeline = new codepipeline.Pipeline(this, "Pipeline", {